‘The Walking Dead’ Season 7 Finale: How Does Negan Know Rick Has A Plan?

 Episode 15 saw Maggie Save Gregory’s life after walkers attacked, but, then, when Gregory had returned to Hilltop, he announced he was taking a trip — and one that would require an overnight bag.
 So, could Gregory be returning to the Sanctuary to update Negan on Rick’s progress?
 Considering he questioned Maggie about where the rest of Rick’s group were when they had headed off to Oceanside, this seems quite likely.

 ComicBook seem pretty insistent that Jadis (Pollyanna McIntosh) could be the traitor.
 Jadis is from the new group Rick found that lived in that enormous junkyard.
-She has been revealed at not liking to negotiate with Rick as well as having a pretty ferocious way of finding out whether to deal with people.
+She has been revealed at not liking to negotiate with Rick, as well as having a pretty ferocious way of finding out whether to deal with people.
 She chose to throw Rick into an arena with a walker who was very hard to kill so Rick could prove his worth.
 Jadis seems just like the sort of person who would side with Negan in that regard.

 Of course, there is another suspect: Eugene (Josh McDermitt).
-Since he was taken by Negan’s group, fans have wavered in their feeling for Eugene.
+Since he was taken by Negan’s group, fans have wavered in their feelings for Eugene.
 In the past, Eugene has used his knowledge about science and the such to convince people he was a scientist.
 He has done this again in the Sanctuary.
 Many fans liked to think that Eugene was still supportive of Rick.
 However, when Rosita (Christian Serratos) and Sasha tried to free him in Episode 14 of The Walking Dead, he told them to leave him there.
 So, could Eugene actually have revealed Rick’s plans to Negan in order to save himself?

 Another suspect from Hilltop to be considered is the doctor who Negan took in Episode 14 of The Walking Dead.
 Could Negan have broken him and somehow made him reveal that Hilltop were working with Rick’s group in order to overthrow Negan?
 It seems unlikely as the doctor was more partial to helping his group rather than hindering them, but perhaps something he said made Negan suspect something was up?
 And this leads us to the final theory as to how Negan knew Rick was up to something.